collinbarrett/collinbarrett.github.io/_posts/2020-02-27-protonvpn-dd-wrt-dns.md

 [DD-WRT](https://dd-wrt.com/)‘s OpenVPN client requires either an IP address or a URL to which it will connect.
-For example, we can specify the IP address of their server named “US-TX#3” to connect to a specific premium server in Texas, or we can specify “`us.protonvpn.com`” to connect to any server based in the U.S. Whichever server or URL we select is sticky because it applies to our entire household and logging on to the router’s admin panel to change it is not frictionless.
+For example, we can specify the IP address of their server named “US-TX#3” to connect to a specific premium server in Texas, or we can specify “`us.protonvpn.com`” to connect to any server based in the U.S. Whichever server or URL we select is sticky because it applies to our entire household and logging on to the router's admin panel to change it is not frictionless.

 Unfortunately, I have found that setting a single static server to connect to from our router does not hold up long-term